 We recently had the most lovely stay at The Palms Hotel & Spa in Miami.
 This gem of a resort is EVERYTHING you want in a hotel.
 Sophisticated yet laid back luxury paired with amazing style, service, and farm-to-table food.
 Not to mention its incredible beachfront location and refreshing pool.
-Families looking for somewhere kid-friendly in Miami but still seeking luxury need to look no further than this wondrous resort.
+Whether you are on a couples weekend escape or a Family looking for somewhere kid-friendly in Miami but still seeking luxury need to look no further than this wondrous resort.

 Family-Friendly Luxury FOUND in Miami at The Palms Hotel & Spa- a review